Today in History Daily Facts The Fact Generator Fact Images 2026 Events Big Questions World Records Listicles 1000 Facts

 While Apple was building a huge data center in the middle of North Carolina, they wanted to occupy the area of a couple that had lived there for 34 years.
 When the couple refused to leave, Apple paid them $1.7 million dollars for their land.

 Tirana, the capital of Albania, has a lot of things in common with other European capitals – except one.
-It’s one of the few capitals without a Mcdonald’s, along with Vatican City and Reykjavik, Iceland, and Podgorica, Montenegro.
+It’s one of the few capitals without a McDonald’s, along with Vatican City, Reykjavik, Iceland, and Podgorica, Montenegro.

 Sour Patch Kids are from the same manufacturer as Swedish Fish.
 The red Sour Patch Kids are the same candy as Swedish Fish, but with sour sugar.

-The largest Japanese population outside of Japan stands at 1.6 million people who live in Brazil.
+The largest Japanese population outside Japan is in Brazil, with 1.6 million people.

 IKEA is an acronym that stands for Ingvar Kamprad Elmtaryd Agunnaryd, which is the founder’s name, the farm where he grew up, and his hometown.